The Killing of UnitedHealthcare CEO Brian Thompson: What About The Employees?

 By all accounts, Mr. Thompson was well-liked amongst those within UHC and by his peers in the industry.
 The shocking manner of his death creates a challenging intersection of grief and trauma requiring a far longer runway for coping and managing than most understand or that corporate eco-systems typically have patience for.

-Not surprisingly, ‘experts’ began posting shortly after Thompson’s death claiming a “return to normalcy for most employees within 2-4 weeks”.
-These expectations are myopic and worrying, based on a generalized understanding of acute stress response expression following a traumatic incident.
-It’s misaligned with the realities of grief from a traumatic loss combined with several other compounding factors for employees, discussed below.
+Not surprisingly, articles from ‘experts’ have been appearing in reaction to this event with predictions of ‘normalcy usually returning for most employees within 2-4 weeks.’
+These expectations are myopic and worrying, based on a general understanding of acute stress response expression following a traumatic incident.
+It’s misaligned with the presence of acute grief from a traumatic loss combined with several other complicating issues for employees, discussed further on in this article.

 Every shock trauma event in the workplace is unique and creates permanent change.
-Ask anyone who has survived a workplace active shooting incident, experienced a death by suicide that occurred at their job location or a high-profile scandal plastering their company front and center in the media.
-They will tell you that their perspective of the world, their job, themselves, professional priorities, and their employer shifted, in one way or another.
+Ask anyone who has survived a workplace active shooting, experienced a death by suicide of a peer at their job location or a high-profile scandal plastering their company front and center in the media.
+They will tell you that their perspectives of the world, their job, themselves, professional priorities, and their employer shifted, in one way or another.
 There is nothing ‘general’ about shock trauma events, each requiring responses that speak specifically to the circumstances of that incident and influenced by what happened before the event.

-Reactivation of Previous Lived Violent Experiences for Employees
+Reactivation of Previous Lived Experience of Violence for Employees

-As of September 5, 2024, one day following the Apalachee High School shooting in Winder, Georgia, there were 11,598 deaths in the U.S. from gun violence, averaging 47 a day.
-Sadly, Thompson’s death in December added to those grim statistics.
+As of September 5, one day following the Apalachee High School shooting in Winder, Georgia, there were 11,598 deaths in the U.S. from gun violence, averaging 47 a day.
+Those numbers have increased since and Mr. Thompson’s death sadly adds to those grim statistics.
 And these numbers don’t include those injured and burdened with medical outcomes that are disruptive and often ruinous financially, professionally, and personally.
 The irony for victims of gun violence who may currently be fighting with their insurer to receive the care they need is almost too much to bear.
-And denials for care aren’t just limited to health insurers.
-Workers Compensation carriers, notably from the San Bernardino shooting in 2016, are known for doing the same.

 What gun violence death statistics don’t illustrate is the number of people impacted by each one of those deaths.
 People who are grieving and trying to ‘do life’, struggling with the absence of a parent, loved one or friend and the meaning they brought to their lives that is now gone.

 Those who work in disaster planning to establish Family Assistance/Reunification Centers within hours of a mass fatality use a calculation of 8-10 people per decedent to approximate the number of people they’ll be serving.
-During the first year of the pandemic social science researchers Verdery et all, 2020, used the same formula to begin understanding the bereavement impact of that mass fatality event.
+During the first year of the pandemic social science researchers used the same formula to begin understanding the bereavement impact of that mass fatality event.

 Do the math.
 This means that as of Sept.
-5, 2023, approximately 115,980 people were grieving and directly impacted by gun violence.
-Many of those people have jobs or go to school where they are expected to focus and complete tasks on deadline whilst managing the invisible wounds and emotional fallout of what’s happened that endures far longer than what western culture recognizes and gracefully accepts.
-And these numbers only reflect up to September 2024.
+5 approximately 115,980 people were grieving and directly impacted by gun violence.
+Many of those people have jobs or go to school where they are expected to focus and complete tasks on deadlines whilst managing the invisible wounds and emotional fallout of what’s happened.
+And these numbers are just for 2024.
 There are cohorts from previous years still struggling with outcomes from gun violence and other violent deaths.
 Those who survived the Edmond Oklahoma post office mass shooting in 1986, from which the term ‘going postal’ emerged, have in subsequent years relayed in interviews how long the impact from that event was present in their lives both professionally and personally.
-For many who emerge from experiencing a violent loss the impact is permanent.
+For many who emerge from experiencing a violent loss that impact is permanent.

 There are approximately 400,000 employees working under the UHG umbrella, parent company of UnitedHealthcare and Optum.
-Undoubtedly, there are employees who have already been touched by gun violence or some other form of violent death.
-It’s probable that Thompson’s murder could trigger a reactivation of that lived experience, making the current incident all the more disruptive and challenging to cope with- one of those complicating factors I referenced earlier.
+Undoubtedly, many of these employees have already been touched by gun violence or other form of violent death in some way.
+Mr. Thompson’s murder could easily trigger a disruptive reactivation of that lived experience, making the current incident that much more challenge to cope with- one of those complicating factors I referenced earlier.

 Scandal and Public Vitriol

 High profile scandal and public shaming are also drivers of shock trauma that affect organizations.
-Employees of UHC and UHG have been experiencing this in the extreme since Thompson’s death.
+Sadly, employees of UHC and UHG are currently experiencing this in the extreme, coupled with the unexpected loss of a senior leader.

-Reports indicate that Thompson was under a DOJ investigation for alleged insider trading at the time of his death and had been arrested for DUI in 2017.
+Recent reports indicate that Mr. Thompson himself was under investigation for alleged insider trading.
 As liked as he was, this information might not align well with the image many had of him.
-We have a cultural standard of not speaking ill of the dead and post-mortem revelations suggesting questionable behavior around honesty, fidelity and trust can be confusing and provoke intense feelings of betrayal by the decedent, contradictory to customary mourning.
+We have a cultural standard of not speaking ill of the dead and post-mortem revelations suggesting questionable behavior around honesty, fidelity and trust can be confusing and provoke intense feelings of betrayal by the decedent, contradictory to the state of mourning.

 This past summer UnitedHealth Group CEO Andrew Witty was publicly excoriated by members of Congress for having insufficient protections in place following a massive ransomware cyberattack that made vulnerable sensitive personal data for an estimated one third of Americans.
-With the considerable resources available to UHG (the largest healthcare company in the world by revenue) for ensuring such protections, this creates reputational risk for employees compounded by perceived preventability by the public, only furthering an image of corporate greed at the expense of enrollees.
+With the considerable resources available to UHG, the largest healthcare company in the world by revenue, for ensuring such protections, this results in reputational risk for employees compounded by significant perceived preventability by the public, furthering an image of corporate greed at the expense of enrollees.
 This, in addition to several high-profile lawsuits UHC and UHG are currently defending against.

 UnitedHealthcare clocks in at having the largest number of claim denials.
-The avalanche of vitriol, public shaming and mind-numbing frustration expressed in the wake of Thompson’s death from patients, families and physicians relaying heartbreaking stories of care denials for pain relief during end stage cancer and last-hope lifesaving treatment, allegedly to boost company profits, has been excruciating for UHG, their brand and the insurance industry as a whole.
+The avalanche of vitriol, public shaming and mind-numbing frustration expressed in the wake of Mr. Thompson’s death from patients, families and physicians illustrating heartbreaking stories of care denials for pain relief during end stage cancer and last-hope lifesaving treatment, allegedly to boost company profits, has been excruciating for the company to withstand.

-In ill-advised videos intended for employees only but subsequently leaked to the media, Witty, clearly feeling pressured, engaged in a bit of a rant defending UHC policies for ensuring the provision of ‘necessary care’ and went on to marry that defense with company sustainability.
+In an ill-advised video intended only for employees but leaked to the media, UHG CEO Andrew Witty clearly feeling pressured, went on a bit of a rant defending UHC’s policies as ensuring the provision of ‘necessary care’ and then went on to tie that with the company’s sustainability.
 Not helpful.
-That this was allegedly leaked to the public by an insider may suggest a whistleblowing effort to contradict Witty’s statements.
+The fact this was leaked to the public by someone on the inside may suggest an attempt at whistleblowing to contradict Mr. Witty’s statements.

-Immediately, Social media was littered with jokes using Thompson’s death to parody insurer denials for lack of prior authorization, relegating Thompson as a less than sympathetic victim to many, some going so far as to suggest his death was justifiable.
-Horrifying to hear for those mourning his absence and a violation of customary western cultural norms for how we respond to death and talk about the dead in public, making even smaller the circles where employees might feel safe to speak openly.
+Social media is littered with jokes using Mr. Thompson’s death to parody insurer denials for lack of prior authorization, resulting in Thompson being portrayed as a less than sympathetic victim to many, some going so far as to suggest his death was justifiable.
+A terrible thing to hear for those mourning his absence.
+This violates customary western cultural norms for how we respond to death and talk about the dead in public, making even smaller the circles where employees can feel safe to speak openly.

 For those at UHC and UHG sincerely believing their work to be serving the public good, this may be their first confrontation with the full measure of consequences for enrollees, following their employer’s denial decisions and alleged business practices, of which their own work contributes to.